 “The way we judge a marriage as a success nowadays is if you make it until death,” Larson says.
 “Basically, if someone dies, no matter how crappy they’ve been to their partner, they’re just like, ‘Yay, it’s a success.’”
 A renewable marriage contract, she explains, would force the couple to talk about their goals, expectations, and values and put them on paper.

 The idea has been floating around for a while.
-Lawmakers in Mexico City, for example, considered changing the civil code to accommodate renewable marriage contracts in 2011.
+Lawmakers in Mexico City, for example, consider changing the civil code to accommodate renewable marriage contracts in 2011.

 While it’s certainly possible a couple may decide not to renew their contract, that’s no different from the way things are today, Larson points out.
 Anyone can file for a divorce.
 But a renewable contract challenges couples to really think about what they want in their partnership.